ArthurFJ/Programming/Languages/Python/README.md

 This folder collects organized notes, examples and quick references to help you learn Python step-by-step.
 Sections include short explanations, runnable examples (scripts or notebooks), and small quizzes to test understanding.

+> ⚠️ **Note:**
+>
-> ⚠️ **Note:** This is a student project — materials may be incomplete or contain errors.
+>This is a student project — materials may be incomplete or contain errors.
 Use them as study aids, not formal or commercial resources.
+>
+> The syllabus is from GeekforGeeks Python course.

 ---